Using the Video editor

 1. To begin editing, select the Cut tool.

-2. To edit out the start or end of the video, hover over the beginning or end of timeline.
-A dark gray edit handle will appear.
+2. To edit out the start or end of the video, hover over the beginning or end of the timeline.
+A dark-grey edit handle will appear.
 Click and drag the edit handle to trim the video.

 3. To cut a section from the middle of the video, position the cursor over the point you would like to start the edit, click and drag to the right and then let go at the point you want the cut to finish.
 This will remove the area highlighted from the video, and add a new handle at each edit point to allow you to finely trim your cut.

 4. The red squares highlight the areas that will not be shown to viewers.
 Editing in Panopto is non-destructive, so you can add this content back in later if you need to.

 5. Trim one secondary stream: If you have a primary and secondary stream and you only want to edit the secondary stream, click on the scissors tool then click into that secondary stream to click and drag the area you want to trim out.
 This will only gray out (trim out) the secondary stream and not the primary stream that is occurring at the same time in the video.

 You can use the magnifying glass on the right to zoom in on the timeline so you can see the audio or video file in more detail to make more accurate cuts.

 6. The cuts tab is also in the editor on the left.
 This area shows every cut that has been made and puts it into a list.

 7. You can edit the cuts here as well as on the timeline.
 If you click on the three dots next to a cut, you can adjust the start and end time based on minutes and seconds if you need to make a very fine edit.

 For more information follow How to Trim a Video in the Editor.